Niagara Academy for Indigenous Relations

 • Contact

-Niagara Roundtable
+2026 Niagara Roundtable Conference

 The Niagara Roundtable will serve as a new historic Indigenous gathering and forum for meaningful dialogue on the foundational role of Indigenous relations in the making of Canada, and the enduring cultural relations that reinforce the relationship between humans and nature.
 Building upon the long history of treaty-making, alliance-building, and cross-cultural diplomacy in the Niagara region (which has national implications) the Roundtable aims to foster renewed understandings of the principles of respect, reciprocity, and nation-to-nation relationships.